JayaMadhav/India-Election-Results-2024-Analysis-using-PowerBI/README.md

 <br>

-> 🚨 *Note: Due to size limitations or GitHub restrictions, the `.pbix` Power BI file may need to be stored in a separate release or cloud link (e.g., Google Drive, OneDrive).*

 ## 🧮 Data Model

 Below is the data model used in the Power BI report.
 It defines the relationships between different tables including constituency results, party performance, and state-level mappings.